jellicoe/EVERNODE_WITHDRAW/README.md

 and in Xaman (or other wallet app) import the rAddressNode01 to 03 as a ReadOnly existing account.
 This will let your Xaman account sign all node transactions.

-Fields to SET in script:

-const accounts = [
-'rAddressNode01',
-'rAddressNode02',
-'rAddressNode03'
-];

-secret = 'ssWalletSecretThatCanSIGN';

-Destination: 'rYourWalletYouControl';

-DestinationTag: 123456,

 **install & run**

 git clone https://github.com/jellicoe/EVERNODE_WITHDRAW/

 cd EVERNODE_WITHDRAW

+Copy .env.sample to .env
+Fields to SET in .env file script:

+accounts="rAddressNode01
+rAddressNode02
+rAddressNode03"

+secret="ssWalletSecretThatCanSIGN"

+destination="rYourWalletYouControl"
+tag="1234567",

 npm install